FIRST-Tech-Challenge/FtcRobotController/docs/html/_sources/quickstart.rst.txt

 Game Pad Mapping
 ________________

-To start the robot press the A key, and then the B key.
+To start the robot press the Start key, and then the A key.

-Use the joystick to move the robot forwards and backwards, and strafe left and right.
-Use the other to turn the robot.
+Joystick 1 - Up and down are forwards and backwards.
+Left and right strafe.

+Y - "Fast Mode" switch

+B - Omni Directional drive switch

+Joystick 2 - Rotate the duck wheel (Left and Right), and move the duck wheel up and down (Up and Down)

 Robot Configuration
 ___________________